vishalsingh2972/React-JS/Namaste React/E1-Inception/assignments/Answers.md

 The `framework` provides the flow of a software application and tells the developer what it needs and calls the code provided by the developer as required.
 If a `library` is used, the application calls the code from the library.

+>Is React a Library or Framework
+React is library because it is unopinionated and it helps you accomplish a couple of tasks, whereas a framework defines your whole project.
+A framework provides a structure and set of rules for developing applications.
+It offers a collection of libraries, tools, and utilities that work together to facilitate the development process.

+For example, In React, developers have the flexibility to choose the tools and libraries they want to use for routing, state management, and other functionalities.
+It provides the core features for building UI components and managing the application's state, but developers need to handle other aspects, such as routing and server-side rendering, by integrating additional libraries or tools.

+Next.js on the other hand, is a framework built on top of React that provides a more opinionated structure and additional features for building React applications.
+It offers Server-Side Rendering (SSR), Static Site Generation (SSG), routing, and other performance optimizations out of the box, sometimes called batteries included.

 ## Q: What is `CDN`?
 Why do we use it?
 A: A `content delivery network (CDN)` refers to a geographically distributed group of servers that work together to provide fast delivery of Internet content.
 The main use of a CDN is to deliver content through a network of servers in a secure and efficient way.